awsdocs/aws-service-catalog-admin-guide/doc_source/integrations-servicenow.md

 Before installing the AWS Service Catalog Connector for ServiceNow, verify that you have the necessary permissions in your AWS account and ServiceNow instance\.

+For a video showing how to integrate AWS products into your ServiceNow portal, see [Integrate AWS products into Your ServiceNow Portal](https://youtu.be/cf_nWrr-CfU)\.

 ### AWS prerequisites<a name="aws-prereqs"></a>

 To get started you need an AWS account to configure your AWS portfolios and products\.
 For details, see [Setting Up for AWS Service Catalog](setup.md)\.